 Part of the problem or part of the solution?

 Setting up a plan for how your organisation can be part of the solution will embed sustainability throughout the business.
 It’s important to keep in mind that consumers, employees, investors and activists have the power to effect change.
-Boards must understand this when planning their decision-making agenda.
+Boards must understand this when setting their decision-making agenda.
 With millennials demanding ethical and environmentally friendly employers, organisations (not to mention the planet) can really benefit from making environmental issues a matter for the boardroom.